coreos/docs/etcd/etcd-live-http-to-https-migration.md

 chmod 600 /etc/etcd2/*-key.pem
 ```

+Copy `ca.pem` CA certificate into `/etc/etcd2`.

+Or copy your `ca.pem` CA certificate into `/etc/ssl/certs` directory and run `update-ca-certificates` script to update your certificates bundle.
+In this case CA will be available system wide and there will be not necessary to set CA path for each app.

 Repeat this step on rest of the member nodes.

 ### Using etcd Proxy

 If you typically connect to an etcd cluster at a remote location, it's recommended to use this opportunity to configure an [etcd proxy][etcd proxy] that handles the remote connection logic and TLS termination, and reconfigure your apps to communicate through the proxy on localhost.
 In this case you have to generate client keypair (i.e. `client1.pem` and `client1-key.pem`) and follow the previous step.

+In addition it is necessary to modify your systemd [unit files][systemd-unit-file] or [drop-ins][drop-ins] which use `etcdctl` in `ExecStart*=` or `ExecStop*=` directives and replace `/usr/bin/etcdctl` with the `/usr/bin/etcdctl --no-sync`.
+This will force `etcdctl` to use proxy for all operations (not only members list).

 ## Configure etcd Keypair